MOUNTAINEERS IS BACK!

 WHO ARE MY LEADERS?

-Dedicated, energetic, and talented individuals passionate about teaching and leading youth.
+KEEN’s Education Director, Carlyn Saunders, leads this group along with dedicated, energetic, and talented individuals passionate about teaching and leading youth.
 Our instructors have backgrounds in wilderness medicine, backcountry survival skills, and a wide variety of educational fields such as biology, anthropology, chemistry, geology, geography, art, and music.
-They come from a wide variety of backgrounds and life experiences and are committed to providing youth with fun and educational excursions in the outdoors while maximizing the safety of all participants.
+They come from a wide variety of backgrounds and life experiences and are committed to providing youth with fun and educational excursions outdoors while maximizing the safety of all participants.
+All KEEN staff have passed criminal background checks.
 Guest experts are local leaders in their fields including professors, industry professionals, artisans, educators, and enthusiasts.

 WHAT WILL I LEARN AT MOUNTAINEERS?

 Participants will have the opportunity to learn from instructors, guest experts, and industry professionals about a wide array of topics.
-Each weekly meeting will provide engaging experiments, discussions, and activities about the monthly theme.
+Each pre-trip meeting and associated trip will provide engaging experiments, discussions, and activities about the various themes.
 Examples of themes could include Geology of the PNW, Winter Survival, Protect Our Trails, Hiber-NATION, High Adventure, and Our Western Waters.

 WHAT IF I’VE NEVER DONE ANY OF THESE ACTIVITIES BEFORE?